jpardogrowthaccelerationpartners/Ed-Fi-DataImport/docs/powershell-installation.md

 * Windows environment using Internet Information Server (IIS)

-* The **.NET 6 SDK** and **.NET 6 Hosting Bundle** is required on the destination server before installation of Data Import.
+* The **.NET 8** is required on the destination server before installation of Data Import.
 After installing .NET, it is necessary to restart the computer for the changes to take effect.

 * The IIS Server Role or Windows Feature must be enabled.